 - 1.1 The phasing out of the use of pesticides on Council-owned land is an objective within the council's draft Climate Emergency Action Plan.
-The draft Pesticides Policy and action plan (attached as Annexe 1) aims to start the process of reducing pesticide usage by the council wherever possible with the ambition of being pesticide free in three years. - 1.2 This report asks the Executive to recommend the Pesticides Policy to Council for approval, whilst recognising the potential financial and reputational implications in delivering this Policy and action plan.
+The draft Pesticides Policy and action plan (attached as Annexe 1) aims to start the process of reducing pesticide usage by the council wherever possible with the ambition of being pesticide free in three years. - 1.2 Council is recommended to adopt the Pesticide Policy and Action Plan, whilst recognising the potential financial and reputational implications in delivering this Policy and action plan.